Welcome to the OCCC Application Page

 Students under 16 years of age with college-level academic ability and the maturity and personal skills required for a successful college experience may be provisionally admitted to OCCC.
 The college reserves the right to request additional information and/or deny any underage admission.

 If you are younger than 16 years old, please click here and select the “Underage Students” section, at the bottom of the page for more details regarding about underage admissions.
 For questions, please contact Student Affairs at 541-867-8501.

 GED Seeking Students

 If you’re ready to earn your GED, OCCC has classes designed to prepare you for the GED tests, and the Newport OCCC campus also serves as a GED test site.

 If you’re seeking the lineup of classes designed for Lincoln County business owners, click here.
-(No application is required.)

 New Student Orientations